apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/pro_scraping.md

 crawler.addRequests([{ url: 'https://demo-webstore.apify.org/search/on-sale' }]);
 ```

-Here, we created a new request queue and added the first request to it - the first page we want to visit.
-Behind the scenes, `CheerioCrawler` will automatically take the first (and currently only) URL from the `RequestQueue`, download its HTML, and parse it using Cheerio.
+Here, we added the first request to the crawler - the first page we want to visit.
+Behind the scenes, `CheerioCrawler` will automatically create a `RequestQueue`, take the first (and currently only) URL from it, download its HTML, and parse it using Cheerio.
 The [`requestHandler`](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlerOptions#requestHandler) is the place where we can interact with the downloaded page and collect its data.
 It gives you access to the parsed HTML in the [`$`](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlingContext) variable.
 You can also access various data about the request from the queue using the [`request`](https://crawlee.dev/api/cheerio-crawler/interface/CheerioCrawlingContext#request) variable.

 When you run the code above you'll see that it prints various log messages.
 Among the many you'll find the URL and `<title>` of the web page, which we printed out ourselves in the `requestHandler`.